-4.1 Waste Sorting, Transfer, and Collection Responsibilities
+4.1 Waste Sorting, Transfer and Collection Responsibilities

-Garbage shall be placed within tied plastic bags prior to transferring into the collection bins or chute.
-Cardboard shall be flattened and recycling containers un-capped, drained, and rinsed prior to disposal into the appropriate bin/chute.
+Garbage shall be placed within tied plastic bags prior to transferring into collection bins.
+Cardboard shall be flattened, and recycling containers un-capped, drained and rinsed prior to disposal into the appropriate bin.
 Bagged recycling is not permitted.